libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Benefits

-WebTransport has many of the same features of WebRTC (fast, secure, multiplexed), but without requiring servers to implement the WebRTC stack.
-Tney also get around the valid TLS certificate requirement.
-After the noise handshake completes, libp2p can use raw WebTransport streams and avoid the need for double encryption.
+WebTransport has many of the enhanced features of WebRTC (fast, secure, multiplexed) without requiring servers to implement the stack while also getting around the valid TLS certificate requirement.

+As opposed to WebSockets, libp2p can use raw WebTransport streams and avoid the need for double encryption.

 #### Limitations

 You might be asking yourself, why pick WebRTC over WebTransport in libp2p?
-It's like WebRTC, but easier to implement and with less complexity.
-WebTransport is not without it's limitations.
+It's like WebRTC but easier to implement and with less complexity.
+WebTransport is not without its limitations.

 WebTransport isn't supported [in all browsers](https://caniuse.com/webtransport).
 This lack of support is a big concern as it's unreasonable to expect users to _not_ use Firefox or Safari, or even older versions of Chromium-based browsers.

 Another issue is that browsers utilizing the WebTransport API can only connect to servers.
-This severly limits the utility of the transport as browser-to-browser communication is critical to closing the loop on full interopability in libp2p.
+This severely limits the utility of the transport as browser-to-browser communication is critical to closing the loop on full interoperability in libp2p.

-## Prior WebRTC Implementations
+## Legacy WebRTC implementations in libp2p

 The new WebRTC transport was built on the shoulder of giants.
 These legacy transports proved that WebRTC was a viable solution for libp2p.

 ### libp2p-webrtc-star

 libp2p-webrtc-star was released earlier this year.
-This transport utilizes centralized STUN and TURN servers to handle signaling, and was [never intended](https://github.com/libp2p/js-libp2p/issues/385) to be a long-term solution.
-The repository was archived in November in favor of the new js-libp2p-webrtc tranport due to the dependance on centralized servers.
+This transport utilizes centralized STUN and TURN servers to handle signaling and was [never intended](https://github.com/libp2p/js-libp2p/issues/385) to be a long-term solution.
+The repository was archived in November in favor of the new js-libp2p-webrtc transport due to the dependence on centralized servers.

 ### libp2p-webrtc-direct

-libp2p-webrtc-direct utizes websockets to exchange SDPs, removing the need for the centralzed dependency in libp2p-webrtc-star.
-While the centralized problem was solved, the servers need to have valid TLS certificates for websocket connectivity.
+libp2p-webrtc-direct utilizes WebSockets to exchange SDPs, removing the need for centralized dependency in libp2p-webrtc-star.
+While libp2p-webrtc-direct solved the centralized problem, the servers must have valid TLS certificates for WebSocket connectivity.
 The repository was archived in November.

 ## Can I use WebRTC Now?